Technical “How-To’s”

 Receiver Configuration:

 1. Specify the jar_path for the JMX receiver.
 We are using the JMX receiver to gather Hadoop metrics.
-The jar_path attribute lets you specify the path to the jar file that facilitates gathering Hadoop metrics.
+The jar_path attribute lets you specify the path to the jar file, which facilitates gathering Hadoop metrics.
 This file path is created automatically when observIQ’s distribution of the OpenTelemetry Collector is installed.

 2. Setup the endpoint attribute as the system that is running the Hadoop instance

 3. Set the target_system attribute to Hadoop and JVM.
-When we connect to the JMX receiver there are different categories of metrics, the Hadoop metrics, and JVM metrics are the ones that this configuration intends to scrape.
+When we connect to the JMX receiver, there are different metrics categories; the Hadoop and JVM metrics are the ones that this configuration intends to scrape.
 This attribute specifies that.

 4. Configure the collection_interval attribute.
 It is set to 60 seconds in this sample configuration.

 Use resource_attributes to set the local host port number.
 The properties option allows you to set arbitrary attributes.
-For instance, if you are configuring multiple JMX receivers to collect metrics from many Hadoop servers, this attribute allows you to set the unique IP addresses for each of those endpoint systems.
-Please note that this is not the only use of the properties option.
+For instance, if you are configuring multiple JMX receivers to collect metrics from many Hadoop servers, this attribute enables you to set the unique IP addresses for each endpoint system.
+So that you know, this is not the only use of the properties option.

 yaml